Best Split King Adjustable Bed

 Do I need separate sheets for a split king adjustable bed?

 That depends on a couple of different factors.
 If you’re going to autosync your adjustable split king bed and put a single king size mattress on it, you can just get a set of standard king sheets and be done with it.
+A king size topper can even hide the gap between the two twin XL mattresses.

 If you’re going to do a true split king adjustable bed, things can get more complicated.
 You’ll definitely need two twin XL fitted sheets, one for each mattress.
 Depending on your expected adjustable bed settings, you may also need separate flat sheets and blankets.